demidenm/openneuro_glmfitlins/README.md

 The FitLins workflow estimates statistical maps (e.g., z-stat, t-stat) across several levels, including `runLevel` (subject-level run contrast maps), `subjectLevel` (fixed-effect averages across runs), and `dataLevel` (group-level average maps).
 Group results summarize the models and activation maps for each study and task.
 The provided specification files are sufficient to download and reproduce all outputs for OpenNeuro datasets, or to analyze your local datasets.
 If you are unable to run the workflow but are interested in outputs for any of the datasets listed in `statsmodel_specs`, please feel free to reach out.

-*Note: If you're simply interested in looking at the task-specific group reports, all of that information is in the subfolders `statsmodel_specs/<studyID>/group_<taskname>`.*
+*Note: If you're simply interested in looking at the task-specific group reports, all of that information is in the subfolders `statsmodel_specs/<studyID>/group_<taskname>`. *
+> The modeling decisions reported here are only recommendations.
+Each analysis should embark on its own quality control, behavioral data evaluation and final sample selection.

 # Community Contributions